VI.Q. Students with Disabilities

 - The complainant will be notified of the final decision in writing within thirty (30) working days after the complaint is filed.

-- The FVTC Affirmative Action Officer shall maintain the files and records relating to the complaints filed.
+- The FVTC ADA/504 Coordinator for Students shall maintain the files and records relating to the complaints filed.

 - The complainant can request a reconsideration of the case in instances of dissatisfaction with the resolution.
-The request for reconsideration must be made within 10 working days after receipt of the written decision.
-The request must be submitted to the FVTC Affirmative Action Officer, who will be responsible for convening a meeting with the ADA Committee, an instructional dean and/or Student Services Director, and Vice- President of Student and Community Development or Executive Vice-President or their designees.
-A written determination as to the validity of the complaint and a description of the resolution shall be issued by a vice-president or designee and forwarded to the complainant within 10 working days after the request for reconsideration.
+The request for reconsideration must be made within ten (10) working days after receipt of the written decision.
+The request must be submitted to the FVTC ADA/504 Coordinator for Students, who will be responsible for convening a meeting with the ADA Committee, an instructional dean and/or Student Services associate dean, and Vice President of Student and Community Development, or Vice President of Instructional Services, or their designees.
+A written determination as to the validity of the complaint and a description of the resolution shall be issued by a vice president or designee and forwarded to the complainant within ten (10) working days after the request for reconsideration.

-- At any point in the process, or in lieu of the college’s appeals process, an individual may also file an ADA/AA or discrimination complaint with the appropriate external government agency.
+- At any point in the process, or in lieu of the College’s appeals process, an individual may also file an ADA or discrimination complaint with the appropriate external government agency.